Matt Roy (ice hockey): Professional

+Los Angeles Kings

 After completing his junior season with the Michigan Tech Huskies of the Western Collegiate Hockey Association, Roy was signed to a two-year, entry-level contract with the Kings on March 27, 2017.
 He immediately joined the Kings' AHL affiliate, the Ontario Reign, on an amateur try-out for the remainder of the 2016–17 season.

 After attending the Kings training camp, Roy was reassigned to the Reign for the 2018–19 season.
 On February 16, 2019, Roy was called up to the NHL after playing in 44 games with the Reign.
 He made his NHL debut that night in a 4–2 loss to the Boston Bruins.
 Roy recorded his first career assist on Austin Wagner's goal in a 3–1 loss to the Nashville Predators.

 Roy suffered a concussion after he was boarded by Minnesota Wild forward Kevin Fiala on January 28, 2021.
 Fiala was suspended 3 games for the hit from behind.

 On March 21, 2021, Roy signed a three-year, $9.45 million contract extension with the Kings.

+Washington Capitals

+Following six seasons in the NHL with the Kings, on July 1, 2024, Roy was signed as a free agent to a six-year, $34.5 million contract with the Washington Capitals, carrying an average annual value of $5.75 million.